 - Always ensure both of you are relaxed, comfortable and snuggled, before beginning a longer make out session.

-- Find the perfect romantic setting; lighting, sounds and aromas all help create the mood.
+- Find the perfect romantic setting; lighting, sounds, and aromas all help to create the mood.

 - Start out slow, with gentle closed lip kissing, moving into the more heated tongue kisses.